What is Civil Society?

 First, there is the totalistic (often aboriginal) environment within which all three circles nest as one.
 This was the imaginary world of the remote past that inspired Hobbes and Locke.

-Third, the cliché Adam-Smithian or dreamy libertarian or even anarchistic icon in which each circle lies outside the space of the others or in which only the economic or social sphere is taken to be authentic, the others dispensable.
+Third, in the USA one often confronts the cliché Adam-Smithian or dreamy libertarian or even anarchistic icon [EG] in which each circle lies outside the space of the others or in which only the economic or social sphere is taken to be authentic, the others dispensable = "government off our backs".

 Civil society is more protean and dynamic.
 It is a complex network of self-organized subjects or citizens striving via open, rational discourse for mutual, dependent and reciprocal three-way relationships among (between and within) the social structure, governmental institutions and economic life.

 *--Alan Kimball, "RUSSIAN CIVIL SOCIETY AND POLITICAL CRISIS IN THE EPOCH OF GREAT REFORMS, 1859-1863"